pchivku/pchivku.github.io/_pages/research.md

 <source src="/files/Spin_movie_underwater_small.mp4" type="video/mp4">
 </video>

 The robot design features a rigid hydrofoil body that houses an unbalanced rotor, with a flexible tail attached to the body.
-Specifically, we use the spin of this internal unbalanced rotor to induce oscillations in a flexible tail, as shown in the first video below.
+Specifically, we use the spin of this internal unbalanced rotor to induce oscillations in a flexible tail, as illustrated in the first video below.
 Once submerged (with only the lid protruding above the water), the robot exhibits different modes of oscillation at various rotor spin frequencies, as seen in the second video below, showing the first and second modes.

 <!-- <div style="display: flex; align-items: center;"> -->